eyob721/AirBnB_clone/README.md

 1. RESTful API
 1. Web dynamic

-This repo is for the console part of the AirBnB clone.
+This repo contains the console and web static part of the AirBnB clone.

 ## The console